Newsroom Values Statement

 The Spokesman-Review avoids and guards against stereotypes in all we publish.

-Journalists should avoid using terms and phrases that demean or reflect assumptions about people’s religion, race, sexual orientation, gender, ethnic background, status or physical condition.
+Journalists should avoid using terms and phrases that demean or reflect assumptions about people’s religion, race, sexual preference, gender, ethnic background, status or physical condition.
 References to a person’s racial or physical characteristics may be used when appropriate in providing readers an accurate and balanced news account.

 See Obscenity and Profanity